mtoensing/simpletoc/readme.txt

 If you really want to hide a single heading from the table of contents then add the CSS class "simpletoc-hidden" to a heading block.
 But first of all, think about the reason you want to hide a specific heading.
 Maybe you want to remove all headins of a specific depth level.
 Then there is an option for that in the blocks options in Gutenberg.
 If you think this heading should not be part of the toc maybe it is not needed in the post itself?

+= How do I add SimpleTOC to all articles automatically?  =

+I don’t see an easy solution at the moment.
+SimpleTOC is only a block that can be placed in your post.
+If there would be a plugin that adds blocks to every post then this would be the solution.
+I think this should be another separate plug-in to keep the code of SimpleTOC clean and … well, simple.
+Maybe someone knows of a plug-in that adds blocks automatically to all posts with some parameters and settings?
+What about site editing in WordPress?
+I think the core team is working on something like that.
+I will keep this post open.
+If I have gained more knowledge how to solve this I will add this feature.

 == Screenshots ==
 1. SimpleTOC block in Gutenberg editor.
 2. SimpleTOC in the post.
 3. Simple but powerful.
 Customize each TOC as you like.
 4. Control the maximum depth of the headings.
 5. Style SimpleTOC with Gutenbergs native group styling options.
+6. SimpleTOC Advanced Features

 == Credits ==